miseEnPlace-dev/lapr5/_wiki/views/mapping/readme.md

 This document contains the mapping between the views of the C4 model.

+For the global overview of the system, refer to the [views](../readme.md) document.

 ## Level 2

 ### Logical View - Implementation View